remote-cli/remote/README.md

 There are a few things to note:

 * If both workspace-level and global configs define a default host, the workspace-level config wins
-* Hosts ordering is preserver, globally configured hosts always go first.
+* Hosts ordering is preserved, and globally configured hosts always go first.
 * If an option value is a list (e.g. `exclude`), it is extended.
 Otherwise, the value is overwritten.

 ### Workspace Files Sync Configuration File